kalvin1dog/BlazCrud/README.md

 # BlazCrud
 <strong>Blazor CRUD Generator for SQLite (VS 2026)</strong> <br>
-Simple, Fast, and Open Source Blazor Components from your existing SQLite Schema.<br>
+Simple, Fast, and Open Source Blazor Components from your existing SQLite Schema.<br><br>
-Description (The main section of the README) <br>
+Description <br>
-🎯 The Problem: Writing repetitive Create, Read, Update, Delete (CRUD) boilerplate for every table is tedious and time-consuming. <br>
+🎯 The Problem: <br>Writing repetitive Create, Read, Update, Delete (CRUD) boilerplate for every table is tedious and time-consuming. <br>
-💡 The Solution: This Blazor tool analyzes your local SQLite database file and automatically generates fully functional, data-bound Blazor components (e.g., razor pages and C# service logic) customized for your schema.
-Get your data interface running in seconds, not hours.
+💡 The Solution: <br>This Blazor tool analyzes your local SQLite database file and automatically generates fully functional, data-bound Blazor components (e.g., razor pages and C# service logic) customized for your schema.
+Get your data interface running in seconds, not hours.<br><br>
 ✨ Key Features <br><br>
-•	VS 2026 Integration: Developed and tested within Visual Studio 2026 for seamless project integration.
+•	VS 2026 Integration: Developed and tested within Visual Studio 2026 for seamless project integration.<br>
-•	Schema Analysis: Intelligently reads table structures, column types, and primary keys from any SQLite file.
+•	Schema Analysis: Intelligently reads table structures, column types, and primary keys from any SQLite file.<br>
-•	Clean Code Output: Generates modern Blazor components, C# models, and a data service layer ready for immediate use.
+•	Clean Code Output: Generates modern Blazor components, C# models, and a data service layer ready for immediate use.<br>
-•	100% Blazor Native: The generated code uses standard Blazor components and is easy to modify and extend.
+•	100% Blazor Native: The generated code uses standard Blazor components and is easy to modify and extend.<br>